• Skip to primary navigation

 Whatever I am doing during the break, I always make sure that I respond to all messages that I get within the day.
 Usually, I do this late in the afternoon until nighttime.

-I inform them that I’m out of town and wouldn’t be able to attend to their orders until the day I come back.
-And also, to ensure that I still get to sell, I also tell them that I can reserve the item for them.
+Also, to ensure that I still get to sell, I also tell them that I can reserve the item for them.

-Some customers do prefer to pay right away or pay a few days before I return so I can ship their items the day or two after I get back from my trips.
+Some customers prefer to pay right away or pay a few days before I return so I can ship their items the day or two after I get back from my trips.

 Some customers do cancel since they need the item urgently.
 In cases like this, I still thank them for inquiring.